altaga/EHM--Advanced-Wearables/README.md

 # Project:

-El proyecto esta dividido en dos grandes ramas, la utilicacion de la nRF5340 como monitor de signos vitales y el PPKII como ECG, explicare a detalle ambos, empezando por el nRF5340.
+The project is divided into two main branches, the use of the nRF5340 as a vital signs monitor and the PPKII as an ECG, I will explain both in detail, starting with the nRF5340.

 # nRF5340 Setup:

-El projecto completo estara en la carpeta "nRF Project"
+The complete project will be in the folder "nRF Project":

-Como indicaba la documentacion oficial, se utilizo para la capa de Network del deispositivo el proyecto hci_rpmsg desde el Segger Embedded Studio v1.5.1.
+As the official documentation indicated, the hci_rpmsg project was used for the device's Network layer from Segger Embedded Studio v1.5.1.

 <img src="./IMG/version.png" width="1000">

-La aplicacion para la capa de CORE esta en la capeta nRF Project.
+The application for the CORE layer is in the nRF Project folder.

 <hr>

 ### Read Sensor Data:

-Para hacer la lectura de los sensores se utilizo un Atmega328P como driver para leer los sensores facilmente y mandar la informacion a la nRF5340. como muestra el esquema [scheme](#nrf5340).
-Se utilizo un protocolo de transmision propio inspirado en la comunicacion de las LCD Displays.
+To read the sensors, an Atmega328P was used as a driver to read the sensors easily and send the information to the nRF5340. as shown by the [scheme] (# nrf5340).
+A proprietary transmission protocol was used, inspired by the communication of LCD Displays.

 | Micro PIN        |       Board PIN  |
 |------------------|------------------|